 9. Take a Katrina tour.

 Katrina tours are touchy, and with good reason.
-Cruising in air-conditioned buses or vans through previously flooded neighborhoods where the worst possible scenario occurred -- and where, more than nine years later, life is hardly back to normal -- is inherently controversial.
+Cruising in air-conditioned buses or vans through previously flooded neighborhoods where the worst possible scenario occurred -- and where, more than a decade later, life is hardly back to normal -- is inherently controversial.

 But seeing the altered neighborhoods with a knowledgeable guide is also the best way to unpack the natural and human-wrought causes behind Hurricane Katrina's remarkable losses of life, land and property.